-“I don’t think he had any intention of dropping the weapon” chilling eye-witness account of the Louie’s Grill & Bar at Lake Hefner shooting
+“I don’t think he had any intention of dropping the weapon,” Chilling account of the Lake Hefner shooting

 When the exchange of gunfire started, Benton ducked behind a car until the shooting stopped.

 “I popped my head up and they had taken him down.
 About that time, a police officer was coming around the corner, so there was a lot of confusion for the police officer just trying to figure out who’s who, and what happened here,” Benton said.
-“So a friend and I just walked over and said, ‘No these three guys’ (by then there was a third guy who had come), and said, ‘No, these three guys were here to help,’ and just make sure the police were ok with that.”
+“So a friend and I just walked over and said, ‘No these three guys’ (by then there was a third guy who had come), and said, ‘No, these three guys were here to help,’ and just make sure the police were OK with that.”

 A chilling situation no one expects to find themselves in.